 - University graduate.

-- History of cardiovascular disease, cancer or diabetes or prevalent hypertension at baseline
+- History of CVD, cancer or diabetes or prevalent HTN at baseline

 - Extreme total energy intake